JacobPaxton/data_science_notes/notes_v3.md

 # VARIABLE NUMBER OF CHARTS IN THREE COLUMNS
 import warnings
 warnings.filterwarnings("ignore")
-import numpy as np
-import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sns from math import ceil
+import numpy as np, pandas as pd, matplotlib.pyplot as plt, seaborn as sns from math import ceil
 # GET DATA
 from pydataset import data